 The ReClaim: Lutheran Hymnal for Church and Home (LHCH) is now available for ordering (see ordering details below).
 Building off of the Introductory Edition of 2006, this full hymnal includes three settings for Holy Communion.
 Setting one is the version from the Introductory Edition, which is in American folk style and was composed by John Ylvisaker.
 The music for setting two is in jazz style and was composed by Douglas Norquist.
-Setting three is a chant setting and is identical to the first setting in the Service Book and Hymnal of 1958 (“the old red book”).
+Setting three is a chant setting and is similar to the first setting in the Service Book and Hymnal of 1958 (“the old red book”).

 Additionally, the LHCH contains Martin Luther’s Small Catechism, all three ecumenical creeds (Apostles’, Nicene, and Athanasian) orders for evening prayer, individual and public confession and absolution, a general order for prayer suited for small groups, and orders for funeral, wedding, confirmation, and baptismal services.
 Selected Psalms are also provided.
 This resource contains 275 hymns and songs.
 It has always been ReClaim’s view that it is better for a congregation to know a smaller number of hymns well than to possess only passing familiarity with a large number of hymns.
 Many of these hymns are “old favorites” among Lutherans, coming from American, English, German, and Scandinavian hymn traditions, but the LHCH also contains some newer “praise and worship” songs as well as some newly translated treasures from the Scandinavian tradition.
 An index of brief information about each hymn or song is included as well.

 To order the hymnal: